50 best basketball players today in 2021

 Related: Ranking NBA defenses

 Initially a throw-in piece in the Paul George trade, the 24-year-old Sabonis is thriving in Indiana.
-Fresh off an All-Star appearance last season, the Oregon native is averaging 20.4 points, 12.4 rebounds and 5.6 assists on 54% shooting from the field.
+Fresh off two consecutive All-Star appearances, the Oregon native is averaging 20.4 points, 11.2 rebounds and 6.4 assists on 53% shooting from the field.
 Talk about a stellar all-around game.

 Chris Paul demonstrated that he still has gas left in the tank last season.
 Under Paul’s tutelage, Shai Gilgeous-Alexander and Dennis Schroder enjoyed career years in 2019-20.
 Now in Phoenix, we’re we’re seeing what CP3 can do with other youngsters.
-The Suns are currently off to one of their best starts since the Steve Nash era with Paul averaging 13.8 points, 4.7 rebounds and 9.0 assists per game.
+The Suns are currently off to one of their best starts since the Steve Nash era with Paul averaging 15.9 points, 4.6 rebounds and 8.8 assists per game.
 He just doesn’t slow down.

 Best NBA players: Top-25 NBA players of 2020-21 season

 Speaking of max contract extensions, Adebayo re-upped with the Heat as his talents continue to flourish in South Beach.
 Some saw Bam as a major project coming out of Kentucky a few years back.
 Coming off an All-Star appearance as a third-year player, that can no longer be considered the case.
-Adebayo has continued to show off this season, averaging 20.7 points, 9.0 rebounds and 5.4 assists on 61% shooting from the field.
+Adebayo has continued to show off this season, averaging 18.9 points, 9.5 rebounds and 5.5 assists on 56% shooting from the field.
 Despite this, he was an All-Star snub.
 Perhaps, Bam is the NBA’s version of Rodney Dangerfield.

 Related: Winners/losers from NBA trade season

 No longer just a dunker, LaVine has improved in almost every other facet of his game from his shooting averages to his per-game totals.
-Only 25, LaVine has a lot of time to improve other facets of his game to become one of the better all-around players in the NBA.
+Only 26, LaVine has a lot of time to improve other facets of his game to become one of the better all-around players in the NBA.
 It looks like new Bulls coach Billy Donovan has fully maximized LaVine’s potential.
-He’s averaging 27.0 points, 5.2 rebounds and 5.3 assists on 50% shooting.
+He’s averaging 28.4 points, 5.2 rebounds and 5.1 assists on 50% shooting.
 Those are elite numbers.
 They also made him a first-time All-Star this season.

 The other half of the vaunted “Splash Bros.,” the 30-year-old Thompson is one of the greatest shooters the NBA has even seen.
 Because of how great of a shooter he is, Thompson can score 30-plus in a quarter or even score 60-plus on fewer than 15 dribbles in the blink-of-an-eye.
 If he’s not destroying opposing teams offensively, he’s doing it on the defensive end as he’s an All-Defensive-type performer.